eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 This proposal is additive.
 Configurations that do not specify `languageOptions.parser` continue to use `mdast-util-from-markdown` with the same GFM, frontmatter, and math extensions as today.
 The default dependency graph and browser behavior do not change.

-Only configurations using the new options are affected by the new validation and custom parser behavior.
+Only configurations using the new option are affected by the new validation and custom parser behavior.
 A custom parser that returns an incompatible tree may produce a parse error or rule failures, but no existing configuration can encounter that behavior before opting into the feature.

 ## Alternatives

 ### Replace the Default Parser

-`@eslint/markdown` could replace `mdast-util-from-markdown` with a Rust-based parser if their output is sufficiently compatible.
-This would give all Node.js users the performance improvement without a configuration change.
-It was not selected because native binaries vary by operating system and architecture, browsers require a separate WebAssembly path, and the alternative parser is still experimental.
-Keeping the JavaScript parser as the default preserves the current portability and installation behavior.
+`@eslint/markdown` could replace `mdast-util-from-markdown` with a Rust-based parser once it is sufficiently compatible and mature.
+This would make the performance improvement available without a configuration change.
+Although `satteri` already distributes platform-specific Node-API binaries and a browser-targeted WebAssembly binding, adopting it as the default would add those artifacts to the default dependency graph and introduce a WebAssembly initialization path and additional bundler compatibility requirements for browser consumers.
+Because the integration remains experimental, this proposal keeps the portable JavaScript parser as the default and makes the Rust-based parser opt-in while its compatibility and distribution behavior are evaluated.

 ### Accept Bare Parser Functions